-If you have a tooth abscess that is causing you pain, Ideal Endodontics in Washington, DC can help!
-Our staff are experienced in treating abscesses, and can help you get back to good oral health!
-For more information, please call us or book an appointment online.
+An abscessed tooth is a pus-filled pocket brought on by a bacterial infection.
+Moderate to severe pain from an abscessed tooth might occasionally extend to your neck or ear.
+If you have a tooth abscess that is causing you pain, Ideal Endodontics in Washington, DC, can help!
+Dr. Ali Manesh, DMD, and Dr. Moein Darjani, DDS, are experienced in treating abscesses, and can help you get back to good oral health!
+For more information, please contact us or book an appointment online.

 Table of Contents:

 A tooth abscess is a pocket of pus in the tissue surrounding the tooth.
 When the body is fighting an infection caused by bacteria, pus forms.
 When the pus cannot drain, it forms an abscess.
 Pain caused by an abscess is particularly painful when chewing, and often causes red, swollen gums and throbbing pain.
 You may also experience a bad taste in your mouth, especially if it bursts.

 Reduce pain and swelling in your face and jaw by putting a cold pack of ice on the outside of your cheek.
 Put a thin cloth between the ice and your skin and do this for 10 to 20 minutes at a time.

 If the doctor wrote you a prescription medicine for pain, take it as prescribed.
 Ask your doctor if you can take an over-the-counter medicine if you are not taking a prescription pain medicine.